Department of Health, Education, and Welfare (HEW)

 • Educational studies

-• Facilitate sustained, system-wide improvement across the states
+• Facilitate sustained, system-wide K-12 improvement across the states

-Years later, in 1979, the Department of Education replaced the Office of Education
+In 1979, the U.S. Department of Education (herein, the DOE) replaced the Office of Education, becoming its de facto successor.

-The opportunity missed (again): the new creation largely mirrored the former, continuing its focus on administrative programs.
+The opportunity missed (again): the new department largely mirrored its predecessor—with no central focus on K–12 student performance.

-John F. Kennedy—a relentless champion of what this HSe4Metrics explainer website terms K–12 student performance—would likely have fought to make the DOE’s preeminent, uninterrupted mission the remaking of K–12 student performance outcomes.
-Ideally, all other education programs could have been housed elsewhere—perhaps returned to their source.
+John F. Kennedy—a relentless champion of what this HSe4Metrics explainer terms K–12 student performance—would likely have fought to make the DOE’s preeminent, uninterrupted mission the remaking of K–12 student performance outcomes.

 Key code 190, 191